-Drawing inspiration from Venetian architect Andrea Palladio, designer Robert Adam built the bridge in the Palladian style with shops lining each side, making it only one of four bridges of its kind in the world.
-Now, the bridge is home to specialist shops from antiques dealers to florists.
+Drawing inspiration from Venetian architect Andrea Palladio, designer Robert Adam built the bridge in the Palladian style with shops lining each side, making it only one of four bridges in the world.
+Now, the bridge is home to specialist shops, from antique dealers to florists.

-With its richness of Georgian architecture, Bath is classified a World Heritage Site.
-And one of the most famous of these architectural sites is The Circus, which takes its name from the word oval or circle in Latin; as this Latin name suggests, these Grade I listed townhouses are build around a circular space, one townhouse of which was home to the artist Thomas Gainsborough.
+With its richness of Georgian architecture, Bath is classified as a World Heritage Site.
+And one of the most famous of these architectural sites is The Circus, which takes its name from the word oval or circle in Latin; as this Latin name suggests, these Grade I listed townhouses are built around a circular space, one townhouse of which was home to the artist Thomas Gainsborough.

-Museums and Galleries
+Museums and galleries

-In Grade II listed Victoria Art Gallery, meanwhile, visitors can wander through both permanent and temporary exhibitions of paintings, sculptures, friezes and decorative arts.
-The gallery even offers behind the scenes tours on selected days, giving visitors the chance to see the artworks in the gallery’s storeroom.
+In Grade II listed Victoria Art Gallery; meanwhile, visitors can wander through both permanent and temporary exhibitions of paintings, sculptures, friezes and decorative arts.
+The gallery even offers behind-the-scenes tours on selected days, giving visitors a chance to see the artworks in the gallery’s storeroom.

 The Jane Austen Centre also houses its own restaurant – the period-style Regency Tea Room – serving up both afternoon and cream teas, with staff dressed in costume in-keeping with the Jane Austen theme.
 Try the ‘Tea with Mr Darcy’, or ‘Ladies’ Afternoon Tea’.

-Public Gardens and Parks
+Public gardens and parks